Immersive Storytelling Residency Program

 Calling all artists and creative technologists interested in developing their skills in the immersive arts.
-The Media + Emerging Technology Lab (METL) has launched an innovative residency program in immersive art, technology and visual storytelling.
+The Media + Emerging Technology Lab (METL) will soon be accepting applications for the second cohort of the Immersive Storytelling Residency Program.

 Immersive technologies establish a new paradigm for art and storytelling in the 21st century.
 The scope of the immersive experience is wide-ranging and global projects include large-scale works of artistry and beauty; powerful social impact projects creating insight and empathy; advancements in the fields of medicine, education, and business; and next-level gaming entertainment.

 As one of the few immersive labs in the country to be housed in a professional arts conservatory, METL is uniquely situated to train and serve as a resource for the next generation of creative innovators.
-For each METL residency there will be three participants selected with complementary skill sets: a software engineer, a technical artist and a screenwriter.
+For each METL residency there will be three participants selected with complementary skill sets: a game developer, a technical artist and a screenwriter/producer.
 Please see role specific requirements below.

-The three applicants selected for the residency will have different but complementary skill sets and will include a software engineer, technical artist and screenwriter.
+The three applicants selected for the residency will have different but complementary skill sets and will include a game developer, technical artist and screenwriter/producer.

 The team will generate one immersive content concept (VR/AR/MR), then collaboratively develop, iterate and refine the concept with assistance from industry advisors and UNCSA School of Filmmaking faculty, culminating in a product ready to be launched into the world of immersive art and technology via submission to film festivals and online platforms.